BIGJRA/BIGJRA.github.io/rejuv.md

 Grapple to the right and then do so again.
 Follow the path to the yellow switch in here, then in the previous room head down.
 Follow the path here to the green switch then return and go up.
-Through here you’ll have to fight Risa.
-This one is impossible with Lavender’s team, but that’s ok.
+Through here you'll have to fight Risa.
+This one is impossible with Lavender's team, but that's ok.

 Up in the next room try to escape, then interact with the panel.
 Now we